 Being raised at the Terminal, with its warehouse, loading rack, office, vast tanks for storing fuel, and yards of winding pipelines was a grand adventure for James and his two older brothers, and theirs was mostly a happy childhood.
 He attended Turpin schools through all twelve grades, graduating with a class of 24 other students.

 He went to college at Southwestern Oklahoma State University, where he received a Bachelor's Degree in Business Administration.
 He worked briefly as a bill collector for Beneficial Finance, as an Assistant Manager at Karl's Toys in Newport Beach, California, and as an Assistant Manager at a Gibson's Discount Center in Weatherford, Oklahoma.
 He soon took a job as Business Manager for a small school in West Texas, where he worked for nine years, during which time he obtained a degree in Recording Technology at a nearby junior college.
-Resigning his position as Business Manager, he began teaching sound recording at the college, where he has been ever since.
+Resigning his position as Business Manager, he began teaching sound recording at the college, where he acheived a rank of Professor.
 His students work all across the country, in recording studies, in the film and gaming industry, as musicians, or running sound for bands.

 In 1995, he received a Masters in Liberal Studies from Oklahoma University, with an emphasis on archeology, English, and ancient mythology.
-The title of his thesis: The Ballantine Books "Sign of the Unicorn" Adult Fantasy Series (1969-1974), suggests that Mr. Stoddard holds a Masters in Fantasy.
+The title of his thesis: The Ballantine Books "Sign of the Unicorn" Adult Fantasy Series (1969-1974), suggests that Stoddard holds a Masters in Fantasy.

 He has a married son and a married daughter.
 He lives with his wife in a Victorian home in a winding canyon in West Texas.